timo-braungardt/QSPI_Memory_Controller/README.md

-# QSPI_Memory_Controller
+# QSPI Memory Controller
-A Memory controller with an AXI-Interface for SPI, and PSRAM Devices.
+A memory controller with an AXI-Interface for SPI, and PSRAM Devices.